RaVeR76/BubbleBobbleBonkers/README.md

 ### **High Score Displaying null**

 * **Bug**
-Could't figure out why when you refreshed the page and started the gamezone that it still said <b>null</b> when displaying the current high score
+Could't figure out why when you refreshed the page and started the gamezone that it still said **null** when displaying the current high score
-I thought I was zeroing the high scores within my checkHiScore function but I was only zeroing the High Score Jumbotron innerHTML for display purposes only.
+I thought I was zeroing the high scores within my ```checkHiScore function``` but I was only zeroing the High Score jumbotron innerHTML for display purposes only.

 * **Fix**
-Once I realise this mistake I added `localStorage.setItem("Level1HiScore", zeroReset));` for each level which zero's the high scores only if the value was orginally 'null'.
+Once I realise this mistake I added ```localStorage.setItem("Level1HiScore", zeroReset));``` for each level which zero's the high scores only if the value was orginally *null*.
 The function allows for current level high score to be kept & displayed in the jumbotron.

 * **Verdict**